DEFRA/defra-ai-sdlc/README.md

 # Defra AI SDLC Playbook
 Version 1.1

-This playbook provides guidance on best practices for integrating AI into the Software Development Lifecycle (SDLC), specifically tailored to Defra's needs and challenges.
-It serves as a living document, continuously updated to reflect emerging practices and lessons learned.
+This playbook shows you how to use AI tools in software development.
+It's designed for Defra teams and updated regularly with new practices and lessons learned.

 ## Table of Contents
 1. [Welcome](README.md)